 Electricity.
 This word names a branch or subdivision of physics, just as other subdivisions are named ‘mechanics’, ‘thermodynamics’, ‘optics’, etc.

-Misuse example: "The earth's aurorasthe northern and southern lightsillustrate how energy from the sun travels to our planet."
-Science News, 149, June 1, 1996.
+Misuse example: "The earth's auroras—the northern and southern lights—illustrate how energy from the sun travels to our planet." —Science News, 149, June 1, 1996.
 This sentence blurs understanding of the process by which energetic charged particles from the sun interact with the earth's magnetic field and our atmosphere, raisisng atoms to higher energy levels, which then emit the light seen in auroras.The statement "Energy is a property of a body" needs clarification.
 As with many things in physics, the size of the energy depends on the coordinate system.
-A body moving with speed V in one coordinate system has kinetic energy ½mV2.
-The same body has zero kinetic energy in a coordinate system moving along with it at speed V. Since no inertial coordinate system can be considered "special" or "absolute", we shouldn't say "The kinetic energy of the body is ..." but should say "The kinetic energy of the body moving in this reference frame is ..."
+A body moving with velocity V in one coordinate system has kinetic energy ½mV2.
+The same body has zero kinetic energy in a coordinate system moving along with it at velocity V. Since no inertial coordinate system can be considered "special" or "absolute", we shouldn't say "The kinetic energy of the body is ..." but should say "The kinetic energy of the body moving in this reference frame is ..."

 Energy (take two).
-Elementary textbooks often say "there are many forms of energy, kinetic, potential, thermal, nuclear, etc. They can be converted from one form to another."
+Elementary textbooks often say "there are many forms of energy, kinetic, potential, thermal, electrical, magnetic, nuclear, etc. They can be converted from one form to another."
 Let's try to put more structure to this.
-There are really only two functional categories of energy.
+There are really only three functional categories of energy.
 The energy associated with particles or systems can be said to be either kinetic energy, thermal energy or potential energy or a combination of these.
 On the atomic level or smaller there are energies of structure that may be considered forms of potential energy, though some prefer to treat them as a separate "kind" of energy.

-Systems may exchange energy in two ways, through work or heat.
+Systems may exchange energy in only two ways, through processes called work or heat.
 Work and heat are never in a body or system, they measure the energy transfered during interactions between systems.
 Work always requires motion of a system or parts of it, moving the system's center of mass.
 The process of exchanging thermal energy is called "heating".
 Heating does not require macroscopic motion of either system.
 It involves exchanges of energy between systems on the microscopic level, and does not move the center of mass of either system.